sieut/sieutsoi/_posts/2025-07-14-homelab-pains.markdown

 # Re-Installing an OS

 I was kinda done at this point, some data loss is OK to me.
 So yea, after a year, I whipped out that abomination of a, well I can't even call it a setup, whatever.
 A rare opportunistic thought also convinced me to buy a dedicated NIC in case 2/ from above was true.
 So I did.
 Installed that new NIC into one of the two PCIe x1 slots, then installed Proxmox again.
 Did the whole dance of updating `/etc/network/interfaces` so I can connect the homelab to the modem.
 Booted it up to double check everything before putting the innards back into the case.
-At this point I didn't even exactly remember these steps after a whole year, I was kinda relieved that every went ok.
+At this point I didn't even exactly remember these steps after a whole year, I was kinda relieved that everything went OK.

 Ok so I started assembling the machine into the case.
 I don't even know what to say.
 The case doesn't have an opening for the bottom PCIe x1 slot.
 Arghhhhhhhhh...